softdevteam/rustgc_paper_experiment/README.md

 as described in our paper, or if you want to inspect or modify the source code during the process.

-> [!CAUTION]
-> **Platform Limitations**: Bare-metal experiments with Alloy have only been
-> tested on Linux systems with x86-64 hardware.
-Running bare-metal experiments
-> on macOS is not supported natively due to platform-dependent features in
-> Alloy;  macOS users must therefore use provided Docker image, but note that
-> this will be slower because it relies on QEMU-based emulation.
-Support for
-> other operating systems, including BSD-like platforms, is currently unknown
-> and untested.
-Other OSes may also require additional dependencies that we are
-> unaware of.

 With the Docker service running, execute the following command:

 ```sh